Phoenix Memory Care Facility Abuse Lawyers

 Patients suffering from Alzheimer’s and other types of dementia often lack the skills to recognize that the abuse is happening.
 And even when they do, they don’t often have the verbal skills to communicate that to their loved ones.
-Due to the nature of dementia, the patient may also forget that the abuse ever occurred.
+In addition, these patients:

 Common Signs of Abuse

-Family members need to be aware of the signs of abuse so they can spot it as soon as possible after it happens.
+Family members need to be aware of the signs of nursing home abuse so they can spot it as soon as it happens:

-- Physical abuse will appear in the form of bruises, cuts, or burns on parts of the body.
+- Bruises, cuts, or burns on parts of the body are signs of physical abuse.
 Rashes or cuts may also be visible on the wrists or ankles, indicating that the patient has been restrained.
 When bruises appear on the breasts or around the genital area, these may be signs of sexual abuse.
 Bedsores can also indicate that the patient has been left in bed for long periods of time, possibly due to neglect.

 - Withdrawal is often a sign of abuse.
 The patient will withdraw around a certain staff member or from activities that were once enjoyed.
 While Alzheimer’s and dementia patients may have trouble remembering certain things, there shouldn’t be any change in their personalities.
 If they were once loving and caring, they should still be that way after being admitted to a memory care facility.
 And if they were once outgoing and enjoyed meeting new people, they should still want to attend events.
 If they start to withdraw or have sudden personality changes, these may be signs of abuse.